strvcom/frontend-academy-2022/README.md

 ## Getting Started

-Follow this section to get the project running in your development machine.
+Follow this section to get the project running on your development machine.

 ### Prerequisites